dasch-swiss/dsp-tools/README.md

 These 4 linters are integrated in the GitHub CI pipeline, so that every pull request is checked for code style violations.

+In addition, there are [pre-commit hooks](#pre-commit-hooks) that run black and markdownlint locally before every commit.
+This prevents you from committing code style violations.

 To locally check your code for style violations, follow the instructions depending on your IDE:

 ### VSCode